 The Company's customers occasionally return the Company's products for technical reasons.
 The Company's standard terms and conditions of sale provide that if the Company determines that products do not conform, the Company will repair or replace the non-conforming products, or issue a credit note or rebate of the purchase price.
 Quality returns are identified shortly after sale in customer quality control testing.
-Quality returns are usually associated with end-user customers, not with distribution channels.
-The Company records the accrued amounts as a deduction of "Net sales" in the consolidated statements of income, using historical and current conditions to form a reasonable estimate of future returns.
+The Company records the accrued amounts as a deduction of "Net sales" in the consolidated statements of income, using contractual and historical information

 The Company records a provision for warranty costs as a charge against "Cost of sales" in the consolidated statements of income, based on historical trends of warranty costs incurred as a percentage of sales, which management has determined to be a reasonable estimate of the probable losses to be incurred for warranty claims in a period.
-Any potential warranty claims are subject to the Company's determination that the Company is at fault for damages, and such claims usually must be submitted within a short period of time following the date of sale.
+Any potential warranty claims are subject to the Company's determination that the Company is at fault for damages, and such claims must usually be submitted within a short period of time following the date of sale.
 This warranty is given in lieu of all other warranties, conditions or terms expressed or implied by statute or common law.
 The Company's contractual terms and conditions typically limit its liability to the sales value of the products which gave rise to the claims.